SPECIAL TOPIC: HEBREW POETRY

 A. Look for the central truth of the stanza or strophe (this is like a paragraph in prose.)
 The RSV was the first modern translation to identify poetry by stanzas.
 Compare modern translations for helpful insights.

 B. Identify the figurative language and express it in prose.
-Remember this type of literature is very compact, much is left for the reader to fill in.
+Remember this type of literature is very compact, much is left for the reader to fill in (see Special Topic: Wisdom Literature).

 C. Be sure to relate the longer issue-oriented poems to their literary context (often the whole book) and historical setting.
-Try to express the central truth in your own words.
+Try to express the central truth of the whole literary unit in your own words.

 E. Attempt to identify the type of parallelism involved, whether synonymous, antithetical, or synthetic.
 This is very important.